Efficient presolving methods for the influence maximization problem: Computational results

 \subsection{Networks and settings}

 Our benchmark data set consists of eight real-world social networks.
 Four of them have been used in \cite{Guney2020,Wu2017} (MSG, GNU, HEP, and ENRON) and the other four networks are from the SNAP database \footnote{\url{https://snap.stanford.edu/data/}.} (FACEBOOK, DEEZER, TWITTER, and EPINIONS).
 The latter ones are large-scale networks which are used to test the performance of the SCNA and INA in large-scale cases.
-For the undirected networks (GNU, HEP, FACEBOOK, and DEEZER), we convert them into directed networks by adding two directed arcs $(i,j)$ and $(j,i)$ for each edge $(i,j)$.
-Table \ref{table: instances} summarizes the basic information of these networks where $\rho:=|\mathcal{A}|/|\mathcal{V}|$ is used to reflect the density of the networks.
-In general, the larger $\rho$, the bigger SCCs in the network.
+For the undirected networks (GNU, HEP, FACEBOOK, and DEEZER), we convert them into directed networks by adding two directed arcs $(i,j)$ and $(j,i)$ for each edge $(i,j)$. \revv{Table \ref{table: instances} summarizes the basic information of these networks, where $|\mathcal{V}|$, $|\mathcal{A}|$, and $|\mathcal{A}'|$ denote the number of nodes, the number of arcs (including parallel arcs), and the number of unique arcs, respectively.
+In addition, we also report the arithmetic mean of nodes' degrees $\rho:=\frac{|\mathcal{A}|}{|\mathcal{V}|}$ \footnote{\revv{$\frac{|\mathcal{A}|}{|\mathcal{V}|}$ is equal to the arithmetic mean of nodes' indegees or outdegrees of the directed network.}}, which reflects the connectivity of the networks \cite{Beineke2002,Cheung2021}. }